How the grant is paid

-Assessors attempt to process applications in a timely fashion.
-You can assist by ensuring that your application is complete and accurate so that it can be processed as quickly as possible.
+Assessors work to process your application quickly.
+You can assist by ensuring that your application is complete and accurate.

-Once an application has been lodged, the EMDG Act places strict limitations on adding to the amount originally claimed.
+Once you have lodged your application, the EMDG Act places strict limitations on adding to the amount you claim.

 Assessment of your application may involve a telephone call or a visit to your premises.
-Documentation for all expenses and export earnings claimed should be maintained and be readily available for audit verification.
+You should maintain documentation for all your claimed expenses and export earnings and have them readily available to be verified.

-To find out more about what documentation is required for each expense category, refer to A Guide to Applying for EMDG (PDF) or register to attend an EMDG information session.
+To find out more about the documentation you need to provide for each expense category, see A Guide to Applying for EMDG (PDF).

-Once assessment of your application has been completed, your provisional grant entitlement will be calculated.
-Your grant will then be paid under a split-payment system which ensures that spending under the EMDG scheme is kept within budget, and that all eligible applicants receive a grant.
+Once we complete assessment of your application we calculate your provisional grant entitlement.
+Your grant is then paid under a split-payment system.
+This system ensures that spending under the EMDG scheme is kept within budget, and that all eligible applicants receive a grant.

-Under this split-payment system, grants are paid in two rounds:
+Under this split-payment system, we pay grants in 2 rounds:

 - Round 1: an initial payment of grant entitlements up to the initial payment ceiling amount